zodern/meteor-up/README.md

 3) During the steps for install or replace binaries or restarting mongodb, instead change the version in your `mup.js` and run `mup setup`.
 4) To verify that it worked, run `docker ps` to check if mongodb keeps restarting.
 If it is, you can see what the problem is with `docker logs mongodb`

 ### Updating Mup

 To update `mup` to the latest version, just type:

-    npm update mup -g
+    npm install -g mup

+mup usually will let you know when there is an update available.
 You should try and keep `mup` up to date in order to keep up with the latest Meteor changes.

 ### Troubleshooting

-####

 #### Docker image
 Make sure that the docker image you are using supports your app's meteor version.